KidCo TravelPod Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Kidco was the first company to start selling metal safety gates in the United States in 1994.
-Their first gate was a pressure mounted, walk-thru design that was new to the market.
+Their first gate was a pressure mounted, walk-through design that was new to the market.
 Since its beginning, Kidco has developed a wide array of items designed in the USA.
-Kidco baby gear includes homes safety products like bed rails and cabinet locks and adhesive mount products that install with no tools.
+Kidco baby gear includes home safety products like bed rails and cabinet locks and adhesive mount products that install with no tools.

 Ease of Use

-The Kidco earned a 4 of 10 for ease of use.
-This score is the second lowest in the group and indicates it is harder to use than most of the competition.
+The Kidco has an ease of use score that is one of the lowest in the group and indicates it is harder to use than most of the competition.
 The Kidco has one of the most involved setup processes in the group.
 You need to assemble the parts each time using spring buttons (above left) to secure the poles together.
 You also have to thread the poles through the fabric in a way similar to setting up a tent, and part of the fabric zips on over the lock button (above right).
 It isn't particularly difficult, but it is involved and none of the other options we tested require this much time and effort for setup.
-Only the Phil and Teds Traveller has an open and close that requires full disassembly.

 It took us over 9:30 minutes to set this up the first time.
 After repeated testing, we had an average setup time of 4:12 minutes.
 During testing, we experienced sore fingers from the spring buttons, and it was the only one we felt we had to "get comfortable" to disassemble because we were going to be there awhile.